TravelCenters of America

-TravelCenters of America LLC is the largest publicly traded full-service truck stop and travel center company in the United States.
+TravelCenters of America LLC is a full-service truck stop and travel center company in the United States.
 The company operates full service centers, convenience stores, and restaurants under the TravelCenters of America brands TA, Petro Stopping Centers, TA Express, and GOASIS.
 TravelCenters of America is headquartered in Westlake, Ohio, operates in 44 U.S. states, and employs nearly 20,000 people, as of 2021.

 In May 2023, BP acquired the company.

 Description and corporate affairs

 TravelCenters of America (TA) is an operator of truck stops and travel centers in the United States, with approximately 270 full-service locations along the Interstate Highway System in 44 U.S. states and in Canada, plus standalone restaurants in more than 10 states, as of 2018.
 The publicly traded limited liability company is headquartered in Westlake, Ohio and employs nearly 20,000 people.

 Divisions of TA include TA Restaurant Group and TA Truck Service.
 Brands include TravelCenters of America, TA, and Petro Stopping Centers; approximately 40 restaurants generally operate under the Quaker Steak & Lube brand.
 Together, these brands offer diesel fuel and gasoline, full service and fast food restaurants, maintenance and repair service for trucks, and groceries and convenience goods, among other products and services.
 (TA) divested Quaker Steak & Lube in April 2021 to an undisclosed buyer for $5 million.

 Jon Pertchik became chief executive officer (CEO) in 2019.
 Barry Richards is president, and in 2020, Peter J. Crage was named executive vice president (EVP), chief financial officer (CFO), and treasurer.